What is a Health & Wellness Coach vs. a Human Performance Coach?

 A Human Performance coach is a person who helps others tap into their greatness.
 Our coaching is rooted in science and helping employees identify what matters most to them.
 Once we help them identify their intrinsic motivators (what inherently matters most to us), we help them create a road map toward living a life that reflects our own values.
 Then, we create expert-led, personalized interactive content to help support people on their path toward fulfilling their greatest potential.

-The interactive content takes place on Aduro’s platform, which offers content resources to help support the individual on their journey, as well as alerts, nudges and personalized messaging to drive action.
+The interactive content takes place on Aduro Connect™, which offers content resources to help support the individual on their journey, as well as alerts, nudges and personalized messaging to drive action.

 On the platform, we let employees choose their own paths, just as we do in coaching sessions, which leads to greater investment in the outcome.

 We offer individual, one-on-one coaching sessions, which focus on the themes that matter most to the person.
+These sessions are offered both telephonically and onsite*.
 There’s also the opportunity for group coaching sessions, which address challenges nearly all of us face.

-As an example, some of themes we might cover include:
+As an example, some of themes a coach might support include:

-Our Human Performance coaches also help people identify roadblocks that they may come across in their journey — such as stress or anxiety — and help them identify ways to navigate around them.
+Our Human Performance coaches also help people identify roadblocks that they may come across in their journeys — such as stress or anxiety — and help them identify ways to navigate around them.

 Additionally, our coaches make it a point to familiarize themselves with the company benefits available to the employees they coach.
 That’s important because an employee may not recall that they have a certain amount of company-covered therapy sessions available each year that they could really use right now, during a particularly difficult season of their lives.